Curve Editor: Value Graph

 To display the evolution of a parameter in the Graph Editor, select it in the Timeline or Inspector.

-Depending on the parameter type selected, the Graph Editor automatically swicth to Value Graph or Retime Graph mode, depending on whether the parameter is spatial or not.
+Depending on whether or not the parameter type selected is spatial, the Graph Editor will automatically switch to the Value Graph or Retime Graph.

 - The vertical scale represents the value in degrees: on the left, values rise to 180